5 min read

 Picking a trampoline with Shifting Wheels is a good way to make sure your trampoline is easy to move around your backyard, to keep your grass looking green and happy!

 At Springfree we believe that kids deserve safe, active outdoor play.
 That’s why we re-engineered the trampoline from the ground up.
-To give families a fun way to play outside and give parents piece of mind that their children are safe.
+To give families a fun way to play outside and give parents peace of mind that their children are safe.